Lake Tahoe Basin Fire Academy

 Where do I sign up?

-We'd love to have you join us at Lake Tahoe Community College.
-To learn more, please complete the "Get More Info" form in the tab above for more information about this program.
+We'd love to have you join us at Lake Tahoe Community College's Fire Academy!
+To learn more, please complete the "Get More Info" contact form above for more information.

 Have a question?